CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 pgo_cluster_name=hippo
 # this variable is the namespace the cluster is being deployed into
 cluster_namespace=pgo
-# the following variables are your S3 key and key secret
+# this variable is your GCS credential
 backrest_gcs_key=/path/to/your/gcs/credential.json

 kubectl -n "${cluster_namespace}" create secret generic "${pgo_cluster_name}-backrest-repo-config" \